TheShrix/Etch-a-Sketch/README.md

 Incorporating what I have learned so far about HTML, CSS, and Javascript

-While also manipulating the DOM tree as well
+While also manipulating the DOM tree